nindalf/goof/README.md

 * `t` - The time in minutes that the server runs before exiting.
 Optional, default is 0 (forever until parameter `c` is satisfied).

 * `i` - The IP address on which the server should run.
-Optional, default is 127.0.0.1
+Optional, default is all available addresses.

 * `p` - The port on which the server should listen.
 Optional, default is 8086.

 * `a` - Indicates if the folder to be served is to be archived.
-Optional, default is false (not archived).
+Optional, default is false (not archived and served interactively).